digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/7) Your Madinah.md

 ## A Mirage Unravels

 During the creation of your Region, you'll have decided on the primary biome your Madinah is located in.
 Although Al-Sarab is well known for it's ever-changing nature, these changes happen on the scale of decades.
-With one exception, that of Mirages.
+With one exception - that of Mirages.
 These mirages are magical phenomena that create unique and strange landscapes in the space of hours, or even minutes.
 For example, they might be lush vegetation, and sparkling water sources in the midst of the shifting desert, or hot sand dunes and dry canyons within a humid jungle.
 Recently, a roving Mirage has unravelled in the local area and it is not possible to predict just how long the Mirage will be around for.

+> [!info] The nature of an anchor
+> A madinah's anchor protects the area from the change-magic of Al-Sarab.
+But the environment outside this protective shield is very much visible from the inside of the protective magic.
+If a madinah is located inside a desert, and a rogue mirage turns the outside area into a jungle, the denizens of the madiah can see the jungle.

 The magical nature of Mirages often attract the attention of nomadic tribes, adventurers, or mystical creatures, so beware, you are unlikely to be alone for very long.
 But exploring them will often come with immense boons as they may provide various benefits when discovered, including rare resources, unique encounters, or clues leading to hidden treasures.